warproxxx/warproxxx.github.io/_posts/2020-5-23-Backtest-to-Live-Bitcoin-mex.md

 Two months ago, I decided to create an XBTUSD perpetual contract trading algorithm on Bitmex, a cryptocurrency derivatives market. <!--more-->The reasons for choosing Bitmex were:

 EDIT (2020 December): A lot of changed in this time.
 My system is completly different than what i wrote here.
 And when i wrote this bitmex dominated the derivative market volume.
 So bitmex meant derivative market.
 Nearly everything has changed and this article is mostly deprecated.
+But i won't delete this to give a idea of where i started.

 - I didn't have a lot of capital.
 Bitmex provided plenty of leverage.
 - <a href="https://public.bitmex.com/">Bitmex provides access to all historical trades and orderbook data</a>.